-As with any mechanical equipment, personal injury can result from contact with sharp sheet metal edges.
-Be careful when you handle this equipment.
+As with any mechanical equipment, contact with sharp sheet metal edges can result in personal injury.
+Take care while handling this equipment and wear gloves and protective clothing.

 Use only the type of gas approved for use with this furnace.